cbor-wg/cddl/draft-ietf-cbor-cddl.md

 * Where could the language maybe cause confusion in a way that will enable security issues?

+* Where a CDDL matcher is part of the implementation of a system, the security of the system ought not depend on the correctness of the CDDL specification or CDDL implementation without any further defenses in place.

 Writers of CDDL specifications are strongly encouraged to value simplicity and transparency of the specification over its elegance.
 Keep it as simple as possible while still expressing the needed